 I read Silent Spring in 1968.
 It changed my view of the natural world and was more than incidental in my personal growth.
 Carson’s plea for moderation and close observance to what and how we walk upon this earth speaks louder today than it did 50 years ago.
 Her opponents live on and rally against anything that smirks of environmentalism.
 To my point of view their arguments remain shallow and manipulated.

-Caring for the planet given us is to me, our spiritual duty.
+Caring for the planet given us, is to me, our spiritual duty.
 I don’t propose resumption of cave-like living.
-The modern conveniences are a blessing and allow us more opportunity to study and appreciate the beauty of the night sky, the magnificence of a peaceful or raging sea, the joy of watching a red-shouldered hawk perch on a pole just feet away from my window, the exhilaration of overcoming breast cancer through medicine, the abundance of a farmers’ market, and the ability to inhale flower-fragrant fresh air.
+Modern conveniences are a blessing and allow us more opportunity to study and appreciate the beauty of the night sky, the magnificence of a peaceful or raging sea, the joy of watching a red-shouldered hawk perch on a pole just feet away, the exhilaration of overcoming breast cancer through medicine, the abundance of a farmers’ market, and the ability to inhale flower-fragrant fresh air.